 My acoustic foam panels were good, but my new location for the recording desk was less than ideal.
 So to replace the soundproof acoustic foam panels on my walls, I bought a sound shield that basically wraps around my Blue Snowball microphone to act like a mini recording studio

 I think if I’d done this first, I may not have bothered doing anything else.
-All of the background noise stopped and I was left with some REALLY clean audio – it also looks a lot nicer and a lot more professional than my poor attempt to stick soundproof panels to my walls.
+All of the background noises stopped and I was left with some REALLY clean audio – it also looks a lot nicer and a lot more professional than my poor attempt to stick soundproof panels to my walls.